 Oh well, I hope you are able to see both sides of it.
 Here are my top 4 (brace yourself!):

 1. “You look good now, but if you keep exercising like that, you’re going to start looking like a man.”

-Two things that get to me about it: First off, I just “love” how some random guy assumes that not only is he entitled to rate my (or anybody else’s) body but he’s opinion of MY(their) appearance and the way I take care of MYSELF (themselves) is so important that he needs to share it with me and I need to take it into consideration.
-Sounds logical, no?
+Two things that get to me about it: First off, I just “love” how some random guy assumes that not only is he entitled to rate my (or anybody else’s) body but he’s of the opinion of MY(their) appearance and the way I take care of MYSELF (themselves) is so important that he needs to share it with me and I need to take it into consideration.

 2. “You shouldn’t use such high weight, believe me, you’re gonna regret it when you’re older and everything hurts.”